jdoleary/Spellmasons/docs/CriticalPath.md

 ## Day of

-- Check timezone for release
-- Update Chad's copy
-- Add that cross-platform multiplayer is supported
 - Update translations and verify all translators are in credits
 - Verify hardware specs harddrive space requirement
 - Update Demo